CareAdvantage Cal MediConnect Plan (Medicare-Medicaid Plan)

 CareAdvantage Cal MediConnect Plan (Medicare-Medicaid Plan) is a health plan that contracts with both Medicare and Medi-Cal to provide benefits of both programs to enrollees.
 Limitations and restrictions may apply.
-For more information, call the CareAdvantage Unit or read the CareAdvantage CMC Member Handbook.
+For more information, call the CareAdvantage Unit or read the CareAdvantage Member Handbook.

 Benefits and co-pays may change on January 1 of each year.